leonstel/leonstel.github.io/blogs/gmap4.md

 };
 ```

-This means that when calling `listToPropAfterMapInit` it will always wait for the map the be initialized no matter
+This means that when calling `listToPropAfterMapInit` it will always wait for the map the be initialized first Sno matter
 what you are listening for.

 #### Example